nicoptere/raymarching-for-THREE/README.md

     }

-then some colors are being computed with result of this evaluation.
+then some [colors are being computed](https://github.com/nicoptere/raymarching-for-THREE/blob/master/glsl/noise_bulb.glsl#L270-L286) with the result of this evaluation.

 if you want to use the effectComposer :